-the matter is resolved to the officer's the matter is closed. satisfaction, the matter is not resolved to the go to step 3. officer's satisfaction.
+If Then the matter is resolved to the officer's satisfaction, the matter is closed. the matter is not resolved to the officer's satisfaction, go to step 3.

-- 3 Consider a range of options available to help resolve the issue including
+3 Consider a range of options available to help resolve the issue including facilitation and mediation.

-- facilitation and

-- mediation.